jbeard4/SCION/README.md

 # Overview

-SCION provides an implementation of the [W3C SCXML draft specification](http://www.w3.org/TR/scxml/) in JavaScript.
+SCION provides an implementation of the [W3C SCXML specification](http://www.w3.org/TR/scxml/) in JavaScript.
 SCXML provides a declarative markup for Statecharts, a powerful modelling language for developing **complex, timed, event-driven, state-based systems**.
 In the browser, SCION can be used to facilitate the development of **rich, web-based user interfaces**.
 On the server, SCION can be used to manage **asynchronous control flow**.

 SCION is: